ixofoundation/docs/Introduction.md

 ---

-## Building Applications on the IXO Spatial Web
+## Building Applications on the IXO Spatial Web Platform

 Developers and organisations can use the Spatial Web to build dApps that deliver trusted outcomes.
 Key steps include: